Shreya869/Shreya869/README.md

 ### Hi there 👋

-I'm an aspiring Data scientist and an intuitive Software developer who is passionate about solving real world problems using technology.
+I'm an intuitive Software developer and Entrepreneur who is passionate about solving real world problems using technology.

-I've grown my skills in data visualization using python and have made multiple projects that depict how utilizing given data in the correct way, we can glean insights to solve a problem.
+I've grown my skills in various technological stacks and have made multiple projects that depict how utilizing given technology in the correct way, we can glean insights to solve a problem.

 Ever since writing my first program in C and manipulating it to produce a desired output, I have been obsessed with the idea of using software to solve practical problems.

 Software Engineering is a never ending puzzle that I am passionately engaged in solving.
+Entrepreneurship is something that has made me realize my potential and put it to good use.

 I'm also a content creator and love to play with the power of words in my free time.

 I enjoy meeting new people and hearing new perspectives.
-So reach out to me if you want to chat about solving problems, emerging tech or your love of music! </p>
+So reach out to me if you want to chat about solving problems, emerging tech, startups or your love of music! </p>

 - 🔭 I’m currently working on ...React JS, Firebase